translate/pootle/docs/developers/hacking.rst

     (env-name) $ python manage.py initdb

+Now ensure that you have built the assets by following the instructions for :doc:`frontend development </development/frontend>`.

-Finally, just run the development server.
+Finally, run the development server.

 .. code-block:: bash